DataDog/browser-sdk/README.md

 # Datadog Browser SDK

-The browser SDK is used to collect logs and RUM data from the browser.
+The Datadog Browser SDK is used to collect logs and RUM data from the browser.

 ## Packages